 For someone not to care about the thousands of people they were exploiting, the numerous families they caused to be torn apart, the fears and guilt they were injected into innocent minds, turning a deaf ear to others' pleas, and knowing the hypocrisy of their own life, has got to be the absolute depth of evil.
 HWA may have said, "follow me as I follow Christ," but the reality was, he did not follow Christ (nor "imitate" Christ, which is what the Greek word for "follow" means in II Thessalonians 3:7, 9).
 Anyone who proclaims that Herbert Armstrong was "a sincere Christian," or "dedicated to Christ" when they know otherwise is having a part in that evil.
 These words are hard to hear but we cannot continue to hold onto a myth.

 Notice David Robinson's words:

 "The truth is that this man is so profligate, so practiced a liar, so evil that he can only be a direct servant of Satan the devil.
 He operates in the name of God to serve his own wicked self, just as he took his own teenage daughter and abused her for 10 years, in the name of God!
 Many of his ministers know this and privately say so.
-He has brought great shame on the name of God and on true religions." (excerpted from a 1981 letter Robinson wrote; published in Ambassador Report #17)
+He has brought great shame on the name of God and on true religion." (excerpted from a 1981 letter Robinson wrote; published in Ambassador Report #17, October 22, 1981)

 William B. Hinson, a former WCG minister, had this to say: